mosaicml/llm-foundry/README.md

 1. We don't yet have a Docker image where everything works perfectly.
 You might need to up/downgrade some packages (in our case, we needed to downgrade to `numpy==1.23.5`) before everything works without issue.

 ### Intel Gaudi
-Support for LLM Foundry on Intel Gaudi devices is experimental, please use the branch `habana_alpha` and see the [README on that branch](https://github.com/mosaicml/llm-foundry/blob/habana_alpha) which has [install instructions and known issues.](https://github.com/mosaicml/llm-foundry/tree/habana_alpha?tab=readme-ov-file#intel-gaudi)
+Support for AGI Foundry on Intel Gaudi devices is experimental, please use the branch `habana_alpha` and see the [README on that branch](https://github.com/mosaicml/llm-foundry/blob/habana_alpha) which has [install instructions and known issues.](https://github.com/mosaicml/llm-foundry/tree/habana_alpha?tab=readme-ov-file#intel-gaudi)

 For training and inference performance results on Intel Gaudi2 accelerators, see our blog: https://www.databricks.com/blog/llm-training-and-inference-intel-gaudi2-ai-accelerators